“Let’s go around.” Elren grabbed his arm. “No need to watch.”

 They continued downward until a gap in the rubble showed a chamber beneath.
 They dropped down onto polished marble flooring.

 Decorative carvings covered every wall, beautiful creatures of every type all posed in an interlocking dance.
 Translucent fibers grew across the carvings, worming between cracks in the stone.
 Rylan’s foot crunched one of the fibers and a glowing blue dot shot along the root deeper into the complex.
-He drew his foot back with a jerk, then laughed.
+He drew his foot back with a jerk, then laughed nervously.

 “Glowing root things.”
 Elren brushed her hand along the fibers.
 About half of them were shriveled and dead, but each of the living ones illuminated at her touch.
 The light traced downward along the branching roots, a tiny glow that illuminated the length of the corridor before disappearing.
 “I’m uh…starting to believe you weren’t just dreaming,” she whispered.

-“Me too,” Rylan said, terrified.
+“Me too,” Rylan said, terrified at the implications.

 “So,” she said, unable to keep the excitement from her voice.
 “We’re close?”